QuentinRa/blog.quentinra.dev/tools/doxygen/index.md

 ## Make your documentation great

 I think we should think carefully about how to make our comments.
-Here are some advices, I hope they help you find idea about how you would think what make a documentation great.
+Here is some advice, I hope it helps you find ideas about what would make documentation great.

 * comments ``imports``, one line, why are you using them
-* comment ``variables``, at their initialisation, why do you need it
+* comment ``variables``, at their initialization, why do you need it
 * group some part of your code (all ``getters``
   , all ``setters``, all ``utilities``, all ``constructors``, ...)

-* do **not** write ``@return int, a number`` or ``@param int a number`` : in most case it's useless
+* do **not** write ``@return int, a number`` or ``@param int a number``: in most case it's useless

   * maybe tell us the range of the variable
-  * some values that may trigger a different comportement
+  * some values that may trigger a different behavior

-* don't copy paste, use ``@see`` or whatever but don't.
+* don't copy-paste, use ``@see`` or whatever but don't.
 * a "big" description at the beginning of a file, to tells us why you are using this file and so that we know if we should read it or not.